 You sell stock at a loss.

 Your spouse -- or a corporation you control -- buys the same stock within the 30 days before and after the date of the sale.

-Also, if you bought fewer shares of stock or securities than you sold, then only the number of shares you purchased is subject to the wash-sale rules.
+Also, you might have bought fewer shares of stock or securities than you sold.
+If so, only the number of shares you bought is subject to the wash-sale rules.

-To learn more on identical stocks and securities, see IRS Publication 550: Investment Income and Expenses.
+To learn more about identical stocks and securities, see Publication 550: Investment Income and Expenses at www.irs.gov.